 At Annfield Plain Junior School, we aim to prepare pupils for their next stage of education and life.
 We aim to develop the skills and knowledge needed to be a musician, whilst making learning in music engaging and enjoyable.

 Music plays an important part in our school life and is carefully tailored to ensure that all pupils have a wide range of opportunities to develop their musicianship skills, with increasing confidence and control.
-School has recently been awarded the Music Mark, recognising the value it places on music within the school curriculum.
+School was in 2019 awarded the Music Mark, recognising the value it places on music within the school curriculum.

 Through a variety of musical experiences pupils will develop an understanding of musical composition, musical notation, organising and manipulating musical ideas, as well as developing their aural memory (remembering what they hear).